 Trade for a living?
 Get info to stay out of trouble with the IRS.
-Learn about mark-to-market and unique tax considerations that impact full-time traders’ bottom lines.
+Learn about mark-to-market and unique trader taxes that impact full-time traders’ bottom lines.

 You’ve finally taken the leap into the world of full-time trading, and like all good traders, you want to take advantage of any edge that might help increase your profitability.
 So, let’s talk about trader taxes.

 Uncle Sam needs his slice, but your strategy can help determine the size of his piece.
 That’s right: There are unique tax considerations for those who trade for a living, and that can greatly affect your bottom line.

 First, let’s make sure you don’t run afoul of the Internal Revenue Service (IRS).
 In fact, the IRS has very strict rules to determine whether you qualify—by its standards—as a full-time trader and are entitled to use what is informally referred to as the “trader’s election.”